 We are an informal organization of mostly serious runners.
 Most of our membership comes from abroad but we have many Japanese members, and anyone is welcome to run with us.
 We are serious runners in that almost all of us train to run in races (including Japanese ekiden, or relay races); however, this is not a requirement.
 If you want to run in races, we have information about upcoming events.
 There is no fee to run or race with us.

 Weekly Training Session

-Our main group activity is a weekly interval training session on Tuesday nights.
+Our main group activity is a weekly interval training session on Wednesday nights.
 A typical workout is 6 x 1,000m.
 On the last Tuesday of the month we do a 5,000m time trial.
 The weekly turnout is generally 60-80 people (men and women, foreigners and Japanese) ranging from quite fast to getting fasterrunners, divided into two groups.
-The training is at a nice all-weather track located between Harajuku and Shibuya.
-Men’s and women’s locker rooms with showers are available.
+The training is in Yoyogi Park.
+We meet from 7:15 near the kiosk just inside the Harajuku entrance.
 The workout starts 7:30, arrive earlier to warm up.
 After the workout we go to Shibuya for dinner.

 The History of Namban Rengo